damonitor/damo/USAGE.md

 collect profiling information for the time ranges, and generate the report with the filtered information.

-For example, below shows what was consuming CPU while 50% or more rate of access was made towards 50 MiB size address range starting from `139,798,348,038,144`, and the total size of the memory regions that got the access in the address range was 40 or more MiB.
+For example, below shows what was consuming CPU while 50% or more [access rate](#access-rate) was made towards 50 MiB size address range starting from `139,798,348,038,144`, and the total size of the memory regions that got the access in the address range was 40 or more MiB.